FarisTheAncient/Archipelago/worlds/tracker/docs/map-integration.md

         "map_page_index" : <optional function that will control the auto tabbing>
         "external_pack_key" : <optional string that is the name of the setting string that UT reads in order to find the external pop tracker pack>
         "poptracker_name_mapping" : <optional Dict that maps the poptracker pack names to the location id as they exist in the datapackage >
-        "location_setting_key" : <Data storage key used to determine where to place the location indicator>
+        "location_setting_key" : <optional data storage key used to determine where to place the location indicator>
         "location_icon_coords" : <optional function used to convert between the map and the value in data storage into coords>
     }
 ```